 Check with the nursing home to see if it accepts people with Medicaid, and if it has a Medicaid bed available.
 You may be eligible for Medicaid coverage in a nursing home even if you haven't qualified for other Medicaid services in the past.

 Sometimes you won't be eligible for Medicaid until you've spent some of your personal resources on medical care.
 You may be moved to another room in the Medicaid-certified section of the nursing home when your care is paid by Medicaid.
-To get more information on Medicaid eligibility requirements in your state, call your State Medical Assistance (Medicaid) office.
+To get more information on Medicaid eligibility requirements in your state, call your Medicaid office.

 Important things to know about Medicaid